teddygdev/CarTrackingComputer/README.md

 3. Download Win32 DiskImage from http://www.raspberrypi.org/documentation/installation/installing-images/windows.md
 	* Used to install a new Raspbian on the SD card
 4. Format the current SD card to a clean slate.
+Use FAT32
-Use FAT32 *Chose the name RASBPI for the SD card
+	* Chose the name RASBPI for the SD card
-	*Screenshots
+	* Screenshots
+5. Install Raspbian Sept 2014 Version
+	* Use Win32 DiskImage
+	* Screenshots